Damning Supercut Of GOP Pushing Deadly Herd Immunity Speaks Louder Than Their Lies

-Category: World Politics Hits: 1Because Republicanism has become synonymous with dishonesty, a large part of political news coverage must now be devoted to simply debunking the lies they tell.
+Category: World Politics Hits: 5Because Republicanism has become synonymous with dishonesty, a large part of political news coverage must now be devoted to simply debunking the lies they tell.
 This public service is performed more than ably by Brianna Keilar on a regular basis.
 Never so thoroughly, though, as on Thursday, when she spent nine full minutes on a supercut of the GOP lying about herd immunity: first denying that they ever advocated it as an approach to COVID-19, then a parade of clips wherein they did just that.
 KEILAR: Throughout the pandemic, even as trump administration officials all the way to the top insisted they were not pursuing herd immunity with the laissez faire response to the coronavirus, their words and actions gave them away. [...]With the coronavirus, in the absence of a vaccine, 2 million Americans would have to die to achieve herd immunity.
 Needless to say, it is not a public health strategy.
 We learned a former top appointee of the president's urged health officials to make it so, according to emails obtained by the House Oversight Committee.
 Paul Alexander, former senior adviser at Health and Human Services department said in July that Americans, quote, "Must go on with life."
 He said this: "So the bottom line, if it is more infectious now, the issue is who cares.
 If it is causing more cases in young, my word is who cares, as long as we make sensible decisions, and protect the elderly and nursing homes, we must go on with life.
 Who cares if we test more and get more positive tests."

 Read more https://crooksandliars.com/2020/12/damning-supercut-gop-pushing-herd-immunity